Dominion of Melchizedek: Mark Logan Pedley

 Mark Logan Pedley (born 19 July 1953), later changed to Mark Wellington and also known as "Tzemach Ben David Netzer Korem" and "Branch Vinedresser" (a translation of his Hebrew name Tzemach Korem), is the son of David Pedley and was the Head of the House of Elders, Vice President, and Chief Justice of the Supreme Court of the DoM.
 Pedley is the co-author, with his father, of the Melchizedek Bible.

 In 1983, Pedley was convicted of mail and interstate fraud relating to a land fraud in California and jailed for three years.
 Shortly after his release, he was again successfully prosecuted in 1986 for a $6 million currency fraud scheme that was operated in 1982–83; he was jailed for eight years and fined $25,000.
 Having been paroled in 1990, he set up the Dominion of Melchizedek.
 His parole was revoked in late 1991 due to a violation of his conditions, arising from his promotion of a fictitious country, and was returned to prison to serve the remainder of his sentence.
 In 1994, following his release, Pedley married Pearlasia Gamboa, who was made president of Melchizedek.

 In 2010, under the name Tzemach David Netzer Korem, he was charged with, and later pleaded guilty to, share manipulation regarding ZNext Mining.
 ZNext Mining was investigated by a multi-agency taskforce as part of Operation Broken Trust, a US-wide operation in 2010 that targeted investment fraud.
 In 2011 he was sentenced to two years in prison; he was released in 2012.

 Pearlasia Gamboa

 Pearlasia Gamboa was president of the Dominion of Melchizedek.
 She is married to Mark Pedley.

-She is a Filipina-American businesswoman who has been involved in controversial banking and investments.
+She is a Filipino-American businesswoman who has been involved in controversial banking and investments.
 She was prevented from operating companies that were purporting to be banks in Indiana and California.
 The U.S. Securities and Exchange Commission sued Gamboa in 2009, alleging that she had used fictitious reports of gold mining operations to profit by fraudulently selling shares, siphoning off more than $1 million.
 A judgment was ordered against her in August 2010 totaling $1.8 million; a $650,000 fine for the ZNext corporation, and $1.18 million for Gamboa personally.
 Gamboa was also permanently barred from selling penny stocks.
 As of 2011 she had still not paid the fine and was attempting to have the decision overturned.